paypal-examples/v6-web-sdk-sample-integration/client/components/p24Payments/html/README.md

 - **Required Fields**: P24 requires both name and email fields for the payer
 - **Geographic Availability**: P24 is primarily available in Poland
 - **Presentation Mode**: This implementation uses popup mode for the payment flow
-- **Popular in Poland**: Przelewy24 is one of the most widely used payment methods in Poland

 ## Documentation